Energy bill support took too long to reach consumers most in need, MPs conclude

-The Public Accounts Committee said about 1.7 million people were left waiting months for help with soaring energy costs.
+Public Accounts Committee says about 1.7 million people left waiting months for help

 The cross-party group said it had “serious concerns” about the Department for Energy Security and Net Zero’s (DESNZ) “lack of urgency in addressing the energy market failures that are leading to high energy bills for consumers”.